KiweeEu/apollo-link-watched-mutation/README.md

 However, this update variable doesn't scale very well (in terms of developer maintainability) in a couple scenarios.
 1. As the number of queries to update grows, you need knowledge of all of their cache keys in order to keep them updated.
 In the case of variable lists which aren't predefined, this means you also need to store all of their variables in order to read and update their cached values.
-2. As the number of places where you call the same or similar mutations grows, you need to replicate or find a good general pattern to recreate all of the cacheKey storing and updating logic described above.
+2. As the number of places where you call the same or similar mutations/subscriptions grows, you need to replicate or find a good general pattern to recreate all of the cacheKey storing and updating logic described above.
 3. You need to, to some extent, embed this logic inside your components, conflating your view with your caching layer even though you could declare the caching behavior you want on start-up.
 ```javascript
 // This update becomes a lot more complex if...